sibyllinesoft/rave/README.md

 - Keep the Age private key (`~/.config/sops/age/keys.txt`) backed up securely—without it the encrypted secrets cannot be recovered.
 - After the VM boots, run `rave secrets install <company>` to push the Age key into `/var/lib/sops-nix/key.txt` automatically (or copy it manually if you prefer).
 - Before invoking `nix build` (or any command that reads the encrypted secrets), export `SOPS_AGE_KEY_FILE=~/.config/sops/age/keys.txt` in your shell.
+- When enabling external OAuth for GitLab, add `gitlab/oauth-provider-client-secret` (and its client ID) to `config/secrets.yaml` so the CLI can sync them into the VM.
+- End-to-end OIDC setup (Google/GitHub) is documented in `docs/oidc-setup.md`; the CLI now prints required redirect URIs and can apply provider credentials live.

 ### Add Users via GitLab OAuth
 ```bash